dvega920/CS-305_SNHU-Software_Security/README.md

 ## How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

 I was able to increase the layers of security by assessing the impact that a security breach could cause on the business for the type of industry.
 Because Artemis Financial services both domestic and international accounts, It made sense to implement a AES-128 encryption over AES-256.
 I think for extra peace of mind it might be worth it but AES-128 has never been cracked so it should suffice to meet the needs of Artemis Financial.
 The U.S. government is confident in AES-128 encryption for classified information so there is no reason why Artemis Financial should feel any less secure.

+In future projects, I may be inclined to expand on security by implementing a proxy server and load balancers depending on the amount of web traffic the site is getting to improve performance and to offer more security since the client will only need to worry about the proxy and the proxy would only need to worry about the web server.
+This  creates a barrier between client and server essentially adding security as a separate layer.

 ## How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?